Jim89/lsca_group/BS1808_Group_Project_1_SO_Group_11.md

 \end{split}
 \end{equation}

-Where $z_j$ is a binary variable indicating if style $j$ will be produced (which enables the minimum order quantites to be modelled).
+Where $z_j$ is a binary variable indicating if style $j$ will be produced (which enables the minimum order quantities to be modelled).

 ## Hong Kong order results